nsigustavo/hadouken/README.md

     consoletest.testmod("example.txt")

-That short script executes and verifies any interactive Python examples contained in the file example.txt.
+That short script executes and verifies any command line examples contained in the file example.txt.

     The example module
     ======================